-The central shoot is taken out and you just put in the 3 matching colours for the 3 on the outside one at a time.
+Individuals: The central shoot is taken out and you just put in the 3 matching colours for the 3 on the outside one at a time.

 Section 1.2.3 applies here if the flag is placed loosely into the holder and it falls at a later part of the race, this can be corrected at any time.
-Once the changeover has been completed the rider that has already done the race cannot go again.

-in this race riders 1 and 3 are the start line whilst riders 2 and 4 start at the top of the arena.
+FLAG SHUFFLE INDIVIDUALS TOP LINE HALFWAY LINE START/FINISH LINE in this race riders 1 and 3 are the start line whilst riders 2 and 4 start at the top of the arena.